jenschlot/IBM-Bluemix-DevOps-Documentation/help/home/all.md

 ### [Develop apps in the cloud with DevOps Services](http://www.ibm.com/developerworks/library/d-bluemix-devops-services-project/)
+Read a hypothetical example of how a small team discovers, implements, and uses IBM DevOps Services to execute their project.

 ### [Build a real-time polls application with Node.js, Express, AngularJS, and MongoDB]()